310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Hehe, it looks like he has taken a huge liking to Souma ever since Wisteria Festival long ago…
+fufu, it looks like he has taken a huge liking to souma ever since wisteria festival long ago…

-Souma often complains about how he would come and pester him over every little thing.
+souma often complains about how he would come and pester him over every little thing.

-And since Souma is a good boy, he cannot be cold-hearted to someone who treats him intimately.
+and since souma is a good boy, he cannot be cold-hearted to someone who treats him intimately.
 {% endbubble %}

 {% bubble Kaoru %}